Quantum Modularity for a Closed Hyperbolic 3-Manifold

 \subsection{Borel resummation}

-We can find the quantum modular behaviour for $\tau\in\BR_{>0}$ and $\tau\in\BR_{<0}$ numerically by using Borel--Padé--Laplace.
+We can find the quantum modular behaviour for $\tau\in\BR_{>0}$ and $\tau\in\BR_{<0}$ numerically by using Borel--Pad\'e--Laplace.
 This can be done with $q$-series, functions at roots of unity, or $q^{-1}$ series.
-There are no Stokes lines on the reals so we only need to do this once in this example.
+There are no Stokes lines on the reals, or equivalently they have zero Stokes constants there (as can be numerically seen in the bottom right $2\times2$ block of $M$ in equation~\eqref{eq:closeststokes}), so we only need to do this once in this example.
 Numerical computations lead to the functions $X_{\rho}$ of equation~\eqref{eq:can.basis}.
-We can write this in terms of the module associated to Equation~\eqref{8thorderqdiff} with $n=0$.
-This is stored in the matrix $P(q)$ of Equation~\eqref{eq:can.basis.P} and Equation~\eqref{eq:can.basis.Q}.
-Assuming the conjectures~\cite{Gar:resCS} that the asymptotic series $\Phi^{(\rho)}_{m}$ are Borel resummable, we let $s(\widehat{\Phi})$ represent the Borel resummation of the $8\times 8$ matrix of asymptotic series indexed by $m=0,\dots,7$ by $\rho_0,\dots,\rho_7$.
-Considering the eight by eight matrix of $q$ series, we find numerically the conjectural identities. \begin{conjecture} For $\tau$ on a small angle just above the positive reals (region I) \be \mathbf{Z}_{0}(\tq)\=s(\Phih)(-1/\tau)S_I(q) \ee where \be \begin{tiny}
+We can write this in terms of the module associated to equation~\eqref{8thorderqdiff} with $n=0$.
+This is stored in the matrix $P(q)$ of equations~\eqref{eq:can.basis.P} and~\eqref{eq:can.basis.Q}.
+Assuming the conjectures~\cite{Gar:resCS} that the asymptotic series $\Phi^{(\rho)}_{m}$ are Borel resummable, we let $s\bigl(\widehat{\Phi}\bigr)$ represent the Borel resummation of the $8\times 8$ matrix of asymptotic series indexed by $m=0,\dots,7$ by $\rho_0,\dots,\rho_7$.
+Considering the eight by eight matrix of $q$ series, we find numerically the conjectural identities. \begin{Conjecture} For $\tau$ with small just above the positive reals $($region {\rm I}$)$,